Translational invariance and the space-time Lorentz transformation with arbitrary spatial coordinates: Abstract

 Thus the spatial separation of the clocks is a Lorentz-invariant quantity; ---there is no relativistic `length contraction' (LC).
 How the spurious and correlated RS and LC effects of conventional special relativity arise will now be explained.
-Following Einstein~\cite{Ein1} the choice $x(0) = x'(0) = 0$ is made in the general Lorentz transformation (5) and (6) to give :
+Following Einstein~\cite{Ein1} the choice $x(0) = x'(0) = 0$ is made in the general LT (5) and (6) to give :

 Since the TD relation (7) does not depend on the choice of spatial coordinate system, it holds also when (20) and (21) are used.
 If the clock C$_1$' is placed at $x_1'(t) = x_1'(0) = 0$, it is, according to (20) and (21), synchronised so that $t'_1(t = 0) = 0$.
-The `LC effect' is derived by subsitituting the coordinates of the clock C$_2$', placed at $x_2'(t) = x_2'(0) = L'$ in the first member of space transformation equation (20) and setting $t= 0$.
+The `LC effect' is derived by substituting the coordinates of the clock C$_2$', placed at $x_2'(t) = x_2'(0) = L'$ in the first member of space transformation equation (20) and setting $t= 0$.
 This procedure is aleady in contradiction with the last member of (20) since it is assumed, in making this subsitution, that $L' \ne 0$.
 After the above substitution in (20), and since $x_1'(0) = x_1(0) = 0$, the following equation may be derived:

 This is the `LC effect'.
 However, the assumption on which (22) is based, $x_1'(0) = x_1(0) = 0$, is inconsistent with the formula from which (22) is derived:

 or

 Comparing (24) with the general formula (5) requires that